 - Keep noise to a reasonable level.
-Listen to nature. - Avoid the use of bright lights, radios, electronic games, mobile phones and other intrusive urban devices. - Talk quietly especially when in large groups.
-Set out reasons and expectations early in the trip.
+Listen to nature. - Keep voices low in canyon corridors to avoid sound carrying.
+Talk quietly especially when in large groups - Avoid the use of bright lights, radios, electronic games, mobile phones and other intrusive urban devices.